 The Paul Butterfield Blues Band is the last of Woodstock’s forgotten artists, unless you consider Neil Young’s refusal to play on camera with Crosby, Stills, Nash and Young:

 I highly recommend the Rhino Records box set Woodstock: 40 Years On: Back to Yasgur’s Farm.
 Along with Jimi Plays Woodstock and the two official Woodstock soundtracks you’ll cover a lot of ground.
 That being said, if anyone ever releases a complete collection of full sets from all bands I’ll be first in line.
-I’ll even pay extra if they leave off The Incredible String Band.

 So what’s your favorite Woodstock performance?
 I’m listening.